ushmz/mitra/README.md

 - Manage participants.
 - Register tasks and assign them to participants.
-- General web search engine API with the information to consider the privacy risks.
 - Collecting behavior logs of participants while doing web searches.